 Global Research Editor’s Note

-As September approaches, we are reminded that the anniversary of the tragic events of 9/11 will soon be upon us once again.
-11 years laters, are we any closer to the truth about what really happened on that fateful day?
+Today, September 11, 2019.
+The anniversary of the tragic events of 9/11.
+18 years laters, are we any closer to the truth about what really happened on that fateful day?

 “Talk about a lack of urgency!
 Assuming Otis Air National Guard Base is about 180 miles away from Manhattan it should have taken the F-15s less than six minutes to get here.
 Moreover, since Washington, DC, is little more than 200 miles from New York, the two F-15 fighters would have had time to get to DC, intercept Flight 77 and grab breakfast on the way.”